itislu/42-Webserv/docs/CONTRIBUTING.md

 - `docs(readme): Update installation instructions`

 > [!TIP]
-> Whenever you notice yourself writing a location of the change in the description, you can put it as a scope instead.
+> Whenever you find yourself writing the location of the change in the description, use a scope instead.

 ## Commit description